ladylazarus3/DCRMR/_pages/PPDM/Date-of-publication.md

 1. TOC
 {:toc}

-## 4.205.1 Element information
+## 4.05.1 Element information

 [Link to RDA Toolkit](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-26b84eaa-054e-3c8c-8933-8760b9b2046f){:target="_blank"}

-## 4.205.2 Definition and scope
+## 4.05.2 Definition and scope

-<a name="4.205.2.1">4.205.2.1</a> A timespan during which a published manifestation is published, released, or issued.
+<a name="4.05.2.1">4.05.2.1</a> A timespan during which a published manifestation is published, released, or issued.

-## 4.205.3 General rule
+## 4.05.3 General rule

-<a name="4.205.3.1">4.205.3.1</a> Transcribe dates of publication as part of this element.
+<a name="4.05.3.1">4.05.3.1</a> Transcribe dates of publication as part of this element.

+**Serials**: Transcribe dates of publication of the first and/or last volume or issue as part of this element.
+Do not transcribe chronological designations as part of this element

+**Graphics**: Transcribe dates of publication as part of this element.
+Transcribe the date of production for unpublished material.

+**Cartographic**: For manuscripts and other unpublished material, transcribe dates of production as part of this element.
+For published material, transcribe dates of publication as part of this element.

 Include the day and month, if present.

 >Example:
 >`7th July 1766`